nick-benelli/Ocean-Report/README.md

-# LBI-Surf: Daily Surf Wind Forecast Emailer 🌊
+# Ocean-Report: Daily Surf Wind Forecast Emailer 🌊

-LBI ocean info and water temperature
+Ocean conditions, wind, and water temperature

 This project automatically fetches the wind forecast near Long Beach Island, NJ each morning and emails it to a list of recipients.
 It uses data from [Open-Meteo](https://open-meteo.com/) and is scheduled via GitHub Actions.